dracor-org/dracor-summit/dracoros_training_sessions.markdown

 (no previous skills required)

-#### 14:00–15:30 · DraCor Corpus Building
+#### 14:00–15:30 · From Dramatic Text to DraCor TEI

-XML/TEI Introduction, DraCor Schema, Oxygen XML Editor, OCR Best Practices, ezDrama
+XML/TEI Introduction, Encoding Drama in TEI, and Automation of Encoding

 #### 16:00–17:30 · Simple Analyses with DraCor Data